- Published on

 How to effectively use Cursor as an Engineer to 10x your work

-If you’re just starting out with AI-assisted development, you might also like my guide on Using ChatGPT effectively as a Programmer.
+If you're just getting started with AI tools, you might also find my guide on Using ChatGPT effectively as a Programmer helpful.

 Goal: Add unit tests for components under components/ and fix flaky behaviors.